OpenstackForkedProjects/openstack-tutorial/tutorial/nova_api.rst

     MariaDB [(none)]> CREATE DATABASE nova;
     MariaDB [(none)]> GRANT ALL ON nova.* TO 'nova'@'%' IDENTIFIED BY 'openstack';
-    MariaDB [(none)]> GRANT ALL ON glance.* TO 'glance'@'%' IDENTIFIED BY 'openstack';
     MariaDB [(none)]> FLUSH PRIVILEGES;
     MariaDB [(none)]> exit

-As we did before, on the **auth-node** we have to create a pair of user and password for nova, and the relative service and edpoints as we did for the other services.
+As we did before, we have to create a pair of user and password for nova, and the relative service and edpoints as we did for the other services.

 ..
   but in this case we need to create **two** different services and endpoints, since OpenStack also has a compatibility layer to Amazon EC2 API:

-compute
+.. compute
-    allows you to manage OpenStack instances
+..     allows you to manage OpenStack instances

 ..
   ec2